hackware1993/Flutter_ConstraintLayout/README.md

 performance as Flex and Stack.
 When facing complex layouts, it provides better performance, flexibility, and a very flat code hierarchy than Flex and Stack.
 Say no to 'nesting hell'.

-<font color=red size=22>It is recommended to use ConstraintLayout at the top level.
-For moderately
-complex pages, 500 FPS performance is promised</font>
+## It is recommended to use ConstraintLayout at the top level.
+For moderately complex pages, 500 FPS performance is promised

 Warning:
 For layout performance considerations, constraints are always one-way, and there is no two child